AqwamCreates/DataPredict/docs/API/Others/ReinforcementLearningQuickSetup.md

 #### Returns:

-* ValueScheduler: The value scheduler object that was used by the epsilon.
+* EpsilonScheduler: The value scheduler object that was used by the epsilon.

 ### setClassesList()